 Except as otherwise permitted by the Maryland Public Information Act or by this Rule, a custodian shall deny to a person other than the person who is the subject of the record inspection of the personnel records of an employee of the court or other judicial agency or of an individual who has applied for employment with the court or other judicial agency.
-The following records or information are not subject to this exclusion and, unless sealed or otherwise shielded pursuant to the Maryland Rules or other law, shall be open to inspection:
+Except as otherwise required by law, the following records or information are not subject to this exclusion and, unless sealed or otherwise shielded pursuant to the Maryland Rules or other law, shall be open to inspection:

-- (1) the full name of the individual; - (2) the date of the application for employment and the position for which application was made; - (3) the date employment commenced; - (4) the name, location, and telephone number of the court or judicial agency to which the individual has been assigned; - (5) the current and previous job titles and salaries of the individual during employment by the court or judicial agency; - (6) the name of the individual's current supervisor; - (7) the amount of monetary compensation paid to the individual by the court or judicial agency and a description of any health, insurance, or other fringe benefit that the individual is entitled to receive from the court or judicial agency; - (8) unless disclosure is prohibited by law, other information authorized by the individual to be released; and
+- (1) The full name of the individual; - (2) The date of the application for employment and the position for which application was made; - (3) The date employment commenced; - (4) The name, location, and telephone number of the court or judicial agency to which the individual has been assigned; - (5) The current and previous job titles and salaries of the individual during employment by the court or judicial agency; - (6) The name of the individual's current supervisor; - (7) The amount of monetary compensation paid to the individual by the court or judicial agency and a description of any health, insurance, or other fringe benefit that the individual is entitled to receive from the court or judicial agency;

-(9) a record that has become a case record.
+- (8) Unless disclosure is prohibited by law, other information authorized by the individual to be released; and - (9) A record that has become a case record.

-Committee note: Although a court record that has become a case record is not subject to the exclusion under section (c) of this Rule, it may be subject to sealing or shielding under other Maryland Rules or law.
+Committee note: Although a court record that has become a case record is no subject to the exclusion under section (c) of this Rule, it may be subject to sealing or shielding under other Maryland Rules or law.